israelbenzaken/homeproject/README.md

 # homeproject
-Need to download or clone the repostory. open the file path in cmd. npm install. npm start.
+Need to download or clone the repostory.
+Open the folder path in cmd.
+npm install.
+npm start.